CitizenLabDotCo/fake_sso/README.md

 ## Setup

-To enable the fake SSO method locally, take the following steps:
+To enable the fake SSO method locally, use the following steps:

 1. Add the following line to `/etc/hosts`: